Brighton (Vic.)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Brighton has 123 active public transport stops, all of which are bus stops.
 These stops are served by 18 different routes that together facilitate 5,454 weekly passenger trips.
-The average distance residents live from the nearest transport stop is 182 meters.
-In this primarily residential area, most commuting is outward-bound.
-Cars remain the dominant mode of transportation at 80%, with trains used by 9% and walking by 6%.
+The average distance from a resident's home to the nearest transport stop is 182 meters.
+Most residents commute outward due to Brighton's primarily residential nature.
+Cars remain the dominant mode of transportation, used by 80% of residents, while trains are used by 9%, and walking by 6%.
 On average, there are 1.3 vehicles per dwelling.

 According to the 2021 Census, 50.7% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 779 trips per day across all routes, equating to approximately 44 weekly trips per stop.
-A map accompanies this data, displaying the 100 nearest stops to the location's centrepoint.
+The service frequency averages 779 trips per day across all routes, resulting in approximately 44 weekly trips per individual stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport